alucard017/knowledge-hub/content/blogs/authentication-deep-dive.md

 - A **regular user** might be able to view and edit only their profile.
 - An **admin** might be able to create, edit, or delete users, and manage system settings.

-Authorization typically happens **behind the scenes**—it’s enforced through roles, permissions, or policies at the backend or through middleware.
+Authorization typically happens **behind the scenes**—it is enforced through roles, permissions, or policies at the backend or through middleware.

 ---